-Most fish are healthful to eat and fish are a great way to get low-fat protein, but any fish (store-bought or sport-caught) could have contaminants such as mercury and PCBs that can harm human health-especially children and fetuses.
+Most fish are healthful to eat and a great way to get low-fat protein, but any fish (storebought or sport-caught) could have contaminants such as mercury and PCBs that can harm human health-especially children and fetuses.
 The Minnesota Department of Health lets people know how often fish can be safely eaten.

-The guidelines on the following page are based on mercury measured in fish from lakes across the state.
-Guidelines for waters where fish have been tested are on the DNR website.
-For more information, call the Minnesota Department of Health at 651-201-4911, toll-free at 800-657-3908 or visit health, state, mn, us/fish
+The guidelines on the following page are based on contaminants measured in fish from lakes across the state.
+For more information, call the Minnesota Department of Health at 651-201-4911, toll-free at 800-657-3908 or visit health.state.mn.us/fish